 An Unsustainable Business Environment

 Almost all smart contract platforms require a “gas” fee for every process the network performs.
-These gas fees must be paid in the coin native to the platform (rather than the token of the smart contract submitting processes to the network).
+These gas fees must be paid in the coin native to the platform (rather than the token of the smart contract submitting code to the network).

 For example, gas fees may increase from 1/20 to 1/10 of a platform’s coin per transaction.
 In other words, gas prices may double.
 If the price of the platform’s coin also jumps by, say, 20%, then the price of executing a single process actually increases by 140% [from 0.05*(coin price) to 0.1*1.2(coin price)].

 For startups that want to run complex applications through a smart contract, this is catastrophic.
 If the network becomes congested, an application can become impractically expensive and the whole project’s business model can get destroyed in the blink of an eye.
-Inconsistent network activity means unpredictable gas prices, which ultimately makes it impossible to estimate costs and expenses for any dApp project.
+Inconsistent network activity means unpredictable gas prices, which ultimately makes it impossible to estimate operating costs for any dApp project.